Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 When you think about a gaming PC, the first thing that probably comes to mind is a big lumbering machine, one that’s brimming with ear-deafening fans and enough RGB LEDs to drive you blind.
 But the Avant Nano Cube from AVADirect is nothing like that, with all its components crammed into a small, “nano”-sized case that only has one blue LED accent and a tiny window where you can see all the magic inside.

 Inside the Avant there really isn’t a whole lot of space to stretch out or add new components, though the video card slot is set up in a way that you could still just barely fit a full-sized GTX 1080 in there if you had to.
+Also for an all-in-one desktop, check out our review of the Acer Aspire Z5761 all-in-one computer specs and price detailed.

 Read More: MSI GT80S 980M SLI Gaming Laptop Review